Sonja is a paediatric osteopath in Munich, Germany with a Masters in Osteopathy and a Diploma in Pediatric Osteopathy from the U.K.

 - Toxins of any kind

-- There are also cases where reflexes that were inhibited and fully integrated in infancy are later reactivated because of trauma, injury, toxins and stress.
+- There are also cases in which reflexes that were inhibited and fully integrated in infancy are later reactivated because of trauma, injury, toxins or stress.

 In cases of severe brain damage, all reflexes might be affected.
 But, in other cases, it may only concern one particular reflex, and the effects can range from mild to severe.